MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-I-Determining-Disability-Blindness/subjectgroup-ECFR0fbdb1f53a28e7e-Evidence/section-416.912.md

 (vii) Any other factors showing how your impairment(s) affects your ability to work, or, if you are a child, your functioning.
 In §§ 416.960 through 416.969, we discuss in more detail the evidence we need when we consider vocational factors.

 (2) *Completeness.* The evidence in your case record must be complete and detailed enough to allow us to make a determination or decision about whether you are disabled or blind.
-It must allow us to determine -
+It must allow us to determine—

 (i) The nature and severity of your impairment(s) for any period in question;